Kiranrakh/LW-DevOps-DSA-Python-Learning-Daily/README.md

 ---

-## 🧭 Modules Covered

-### 🏁 Getting Started with DevOps
-- 🔹 DevOps mindset & lifecycle
-- 🔹 Agile, Scrum, CI/CD overview

-### 🔗 Git & GitHub
-- ✅ Git basics, branching, rebasing
-- ✅ GitHub PRs, forks, issues, hooks
-- ✅ Portfolio-driven GitHub profile

-### 🐳 Docker & ☸️ Kubernetes
-- 🐳 Containerization, Dockerfiles, volumes, networks
-- ☸️ Deployments, Services, Scaling, ConfigMaps, Helm

-### ⚙️ Jenkins - CI/CD Pipelines
-- 🔄 Automating builds & tests
-- 🧩 Jenkinsfile, GitHub & Docker integration
-- ☁️ Deployments to Kubernetes

-### 📊 Monitoring & Logging
-- 🔍 Prometheus setup & metrics scraping
-- 📈 Grafana dashboards & alerts

-### 🧱 Infrastructure as Code
-- ⚙️ Ansible for config mgmt
-- 🌍 Terraform for AWS infra provisioning

-### ☁️ Cloud Providers
-- 🌩️ AWS (EC2, S3, IAM, VPC, EKS)
-- ☁️ Azure and GCP basics

-### 🐧 Linux & Bash Scripting
-- 🧰 Linux fundamentals
-- 📜 Writing bash scripts for automation

-### 🏆 Capstone Projects
-- 🔹 Real-world CI/CD project deployments
-- 🔹 Production-ready, scalable architecture
+🧭 Modules Covered

+🏁 Getting Started with DevOps

+🔹 Deep dive into the DevOps mindset, culture, and philosophy

+🔹 Understanding SDLC stages and DevOps integration

+🔹 Agile, Scrum methodology and role of DevOps in iterative delivery

+🔗 Git & GitHub

+✅ Git basics: versioning, branching strategies, merging, rebasing

+✅ Collaborating using GitHub: PRs, forks, reviews, and GitHub Actions

+✅ Webhooks and GitHub integrations for automation

+✅ Building a powerful GitHub profile to showcase DevOps journey

+🐳 Docker & ☸️ Kubernetes

+🐳 Dockerizing applications with best practices for layered images

+🐳 Working with Docker Compose for multi-container apps

+☸️ Core Kubernetes concepts: Pods, Deployments, ReplicaSets, Services

+☸️ Hands-on with ConfigMaps, Secrets, Namespaces, and RBAC

+🎯 Helm: templating Kubernetes manifests, chart repos, values.yaml

+⚙️ Jenkins - CI/CD Pipelines

+🔄 End-to-end automation with Jenkins Pipelines (declarative + scripted)

+🧩 Jenkins integration with GitHub, DockerHub, and Kubernetes

+🚀 Creating multibranch pipelines and managing credentials securely

+📊 Monitoring & Logging

+🔍 Prometheus for time-series metrics and service health monitoring

+📈 Grafana dashboards for real-time observability and insights

+📜 Integrating Node Exporter, Blackbox Exporter, and Kubernetes metrics

+🧱 Infrastructure as Code (IaC)

+⚙️ Ansible for remote configuration and automation using playbooks and roles

+🌍 Terraform to provision complete AWS infrastructure: VPC, EC2, EKS, IAM

+🧩 Modular approach to IaC, separating networking, compute, and security

+☁️ Cloud Providers

+🌩️ AWS: compute (EC2, Lambda), storage (S3, EBS), networking (VPC, ELB)

+🌩️ Managing IAM roles, policies, CloudWatch monitoring, Route 53 DNS

+🌀 Introduction to Azure & GCP: core services and comparison with AWS

+🐧 Linux & Bash Scripting

+🧰 Linux CLI: file manipulation, permissions, systemd, package managers

+📜 Automating tasks via bash scripts and cron jobs for DevOps workflows

+🔁 GitOps with Argo CD

+🚀 Git repositories as the source of truth for K8s manifests

+🔄 Argo CD syncs Git → Kubernetes cluster automatically

+🔐 Secure deployments with declarative YAML + RBAC integration

+💡 Combining Jenkins + Helm + Argo CD for GitOps-based deployment flow

+🔐 DevSecOps & Security Best Practices

+🔎 Secrets and credentials management via K8s Secrets and tools like Vault

+🛡️ Security scanning: integrating Trivy, SonarQube in CI/CD pipelines

+🧪 Conducting SAST and DAST for application security

+✅ Implementing RBAC policies and AWS IAM controls for least privilege

+🏆 Capstone Projects

+🔹 CI/CD pipeline for Dockerized frontend deployed on Kubernetes

+🔹 GitOps pipeline using Argo CD, Helm, and GitHub for declarative sync

+🔹 Monitoring stack using Prometheus + Grafana for real-time alerts

+🔹 Secure infrastructure deployment using Terraform and Ansible

+🚀 Highlight Projects

+🔸 Deploying-a-Static-HTML-Website-on-Kubernetes-using-Docker-Nginx

+A step-by-step deployment of a static HTML website inside a Docker container using Nginx, hosted on a Kubernetes cluster.
+Demonstrates containerization, service exposure, and deployment automation.

+🔸 full-static-nginx-website

+A fully functional multi-page static website hosted using Nginx and Docker.
+This project showcases how to deploy a complete frontend (HTML, CSS, JS) site on an Nginx server in a Docker container.

+🔸 Dockerized-Web-Scraper-with-MySQL

+Developed a Python-based web scraper containerized with Docker, storing data in a MySQL database.
+Demonstrates container networking, persistent storage, and microservice design.
 ---